Librum-Reader/Librum-Server/self-hosting/ubuntu-self-hosted-install.md

 ```
 ### Configure server ports

-go to /var/lib/librum-server/srv/ and add to appsettings.json and appsettings.Development.json - this block:
+go to /var/lib/librum-server/srv/ and add to appsettings.json  - this block:

 ```
   "Kestrel": {